hosackm/l33t/README.md

 #### Dependencies

-[CMake](https://cmake.org) is used as the build (and test) system for C solutions.
+[CMake](https://cmake.org) is used as the meta-build (and test) system for C solutions.
 You'll need it and [glib](https://github.com/GNOME/glib) installed if you wish to build the C solutions.
 You can use your package manager of choice to do so.

 With [homebrew](https://brew.sh/) installed, run: